 What is the recovery like after?

 Some swelling and bruising may occur after the eyelid lift.
-Any pain that patients experience is well-controlled with low-dose prescription or over the counter pain medication.
+Any pain that patients experience is well-controlled with a low-dose prescription or over the counter pain medication.
 Most patients are presentable in public within 7 – 10 days after surgery.
 In general, the upper eyelids tend to recover more quickly than the lower eyelids.